vndee/graph-crdt/README.md

 ### Installation

+Requirements:

+- Docker version 20.10.6

 Build docker image for the database instance:

 ```bash
 docker build -t gcrdt .
 ```

-Run the first database instance, it should be noted that the first instance of the network has no friend here, so we set `FRIEND_ADDRESS=-1`:
+Run the first database instance.
+It should be noted that the first instance of the network has no friend here, so we set `FRIEND_ADDRESS=-1`:
 ```bash
 docker run -d --name cluster_1 -p 8081:8000 -e ADDRESS=http://host.docker.internal:8081 -e FRIEND_ADDRESS=-1 gcrdt
 ```